Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 | Claude Sonnet 5 (intro) | $20 | $20 | $40 |

 That $40 difference is trivial on one request and decisive across millions.
-During Sonnet 5's introductory window the gap narrows to 2x, but once standard pricing resumes it returns to a flat 3x.
-When a workload is genuinely high-volume and the per-record quality difference is small, Haiku is the obvious pick — and for the complete rate card, including batch and prompt-caching discounts, see our Claude API pricing guide.
+During the introductory window the gap narrows to 2×, but once standard pricing resumes it returns to a flat 3×.
+For the complete rate card, including batch and prompt-caching discounts, see our Claude API pricing guide.

-Price and speed both favor Haiku, so why not run it everywhere?
-Because the two tiers are not the same intelligence.
-Claude Sonnet 4.6 and Sonnet 5 reason through multi-step problems, hold far more of a codebase in working memory, catch subtle logic errors, and follow long instructions that Haiku tends to flatten.
-In every Claude Haiku vs Sonnet benchmark that stresses multi-step reasoning, math, or code understanding, Sonnet pulls clearly ahead — and the gap widens as the task gets harder.
+Sonnet reasons through multi-step problems, holds far more of a codebase in working memory, catches subtle logic errors, and follows long instructions that Haiku tends to flatten.
+On any benchmark stressing multi-step reasoning, maths, or code understanding, Sonnet pulls clearly ahead — and the gap widens as the task gets harder.

 |---|---|---|---|